conservationtechlab/dencam/README.md

 The first will run the python script to log data ever 12 hours, the second will run every hour.
 Each writing to their respective file.

+For rebooting , we use the following cronjobs to restart the dencam system at 1:00 am.
+To open up the cronjon window,

+    $ sudo nano /etc/crontab

+And the following takes care of rebooting and hardware clock sync

+    @reboot         root    hwclock --hctosys --utc
+    30 *    * * *   root    hwclock --hctosys --utc
+    0  1    * * *   root    /sbin/shutdown -r now